 The initiating events, once identified, are categorized following their estimated frequency of occurrence.
-This categorization allows assigning the PIE, in a conventional manner, to the various categories: Anticipated Operational Occurrences, Design Basis Events and Design Extension Conditions.
 For each category, quantitative safety objectives are usually suggested by the designer and endorsed by the regulators; this allows defining the space of acceptable risk (see Section 2.2.1).
-According to Figure 3-3, which is composed by contributions from WENRA [13] & NUREG 2150 [10], this categorization can be related with correspondent levels of DiD and their positioning within the risk space (see Section 2.2.1).